artsmia/data-in-data-out-mw2016/Readme.md

 Try adding an artist to your local redis database.

+---

+TODO cover sets and relating things by key within redis?

 ### Understanding Key Value stores, and how to make them work for you.

 Deciding on a structure for your data in Redis is the hardest part.